Federal government of Mexico: Internal organization of the states

 to choose its own town hall which is responsible, in most cases; to provide all the public services required by its population.
 To this concept, which would arise from the Mexican Revolution, it is known as free municipality.
 The town hall is headed by a municipal president elected every three years.

+In addition to municipalities, Mexico's states are also organized into three branches of government: executive, legislative, and judicial.
+The legislative branch consists of a unicameral state congress (congreso del estado), responsible for passing laws and overseeing state affairs.
+The judicial branch includes a state court system that administers justice and interprets the law at the state level.

+Each state in Mexico has its own constitution, which outlines its specific powers, governance structure, and relationship with the federal government.
+This decentralized system allows for significant variation in local governance practices and policies across Mexico's diverse states.

 Mexico City (formerly Federal District)

 Mexico City does not belong to any state in particular, but to the federation, being the capital of the country and seat of the powers of the Union.
 As such, it is constituted as a special jurisdiction, ultimately administered by the Powers of the Union.
 Nonetheless, since the late 1990s certain autonomy and powers have been gradually devolved.
 The executive power is vested upon a head of government elected by first-past-the-post plurality.
 The legislative power is vested upon a unicameral Legislative Assembly.
 The judicial power is exercised by the Supreme Tribunal of Justice and the Judiciary Council.

 Mexico City was divided into delegaciones or boroughs.
 Though not fully equivalent to a municipality in that they do not have regulatory powers, they have gained limited autonomy in recent years, and the representatives to the head of government are now elected by the citizens as well.
 In 2016, the name was changed to Mexico City and the 16 delegations were transformed into municipalities, each one with its own mayor.